All Episodes

 At least John McCain knows the difference between a laptop and a lap dance.

-She also took the time to demonstrate just how much of a techie Barack Obama is while adding a dash of Bush bash.
+She also took the time to demonstrate just how much of a techie Barack Obama is while adding a dash of bush bash.

-So McCain's too fat and he's too stupid to be president because he he doesn't know how to use a computer.
+So McCain's too fat and he's too stupid to be president because he doesn't know how to use a computer.

 And as I mentioned earlier, ladies and gentlemen, the Obama campaign staff is being cut way, way back all over the country.

-Three hundred jobs at the Palm Beach Post will be cut.
+300 jobs at the Palm Beach Post will be cut.

-One hundred and thirty newsroom jobs at the Palm Beach Post.
+130 newsroom jobs at the Palm Beach Post.

-That's 40% of the newsroom staff.
+That's 40% of the newsroom staff, 40% of the Palm Beach Post.

 It is worse than expected.